 Mountain Stories – Appalachian Tales, Interesting Places, History, Heroes, and Humor

-Stories and narratives about buildings, towns, places, and most of all people fill this 308- page book.
+Stories and narratives about buildings, towns, places in Fannin County, and most of all the lives of local people fill this 308- page book.
 There are also 313 photos and 18 maps in this amazing volume.

 To Touch The Past: Appalachian Life Centered in North Georgia